hronellenfitsch/astrotools/README.md

     ./align.py --lat 42.358991 --lon -71.091619 --height 9 --wait 20 3

+Here, latitude and longitude are given in degrees and height above sea level in meters.
 The script will take exposures, automatically plate-solve them, and tell you its estimate of the mount axis alignment, alignment error, and estimated pixel drift.
 After making adjustments to the mount, run the script again until satisfied.